Maker-Breaker domination game played on corona products of graphs: Corona products with small MBD numbers

 \proof Assume first that $\gmb'(G) = 2$.
-Then $G$ has at most one dominating vertex for otherwise Dominator can finish the game in his first move.
-Suppose that $G$ contains at most one vertex that lies in two different dominating sets of $G$.
-If $x$ is a such a vertex, Staller can select $x$ as her first move.
-Then, no matter how Dominator plays, he needs at least three moves to finish the game.
+Let $x$ be an arbitrary vertex of $G$.
+Then $x$ is a legal first move of Staller.
+Since $\gmb'(G) = 2$, Dominator has an optimal reply $y$ such that he needs only one more move to finish the game.
+If $y'$ is such a vertex, then $\{y,y'\}$ is a $\gamma$-set of $G$.
+Now Staller can reply by selecting $y'$ as her second move.
+As $\gmb'(G) = 2$, Dominator can finish the game by selecting another vertex $y''$.
+Then $\{y,y'\}$ and $\{y,y''\}$ are two $\gamma$-sets of $G$ which are clearly $x$-free, hence setting $y_X = y$ we have the vertex required.

-Conversely, assume that $G$ has at most one dominating vertex and at least two vertices that lie in two different dominating sets of $G$ of cardinality $2$.
-Then Staller can prevent Dominator from winning in one move by selecting first a possible dominating vertex.
-However, no matter how Staller starts, after her move there exists a not yet played vertex which lies in two dominating sets of $G$ of cardinality $2$.
-By selecting such a vertex, Dominator will win the game in his second move.
+Conversely, assume that for any vertex $x\in V(G)$ there exists a vertex $y_x\in V(G)$ such that $y_x$ lies in two $x$-free $\gamma$-sets of $G$.
+Assume that Staller starts the game by playing an arbitrary vertex $x$ of $G$.
+Then Dominator replies by selecting $y_x$ as her first move.
+(As $\gamma(G) = 2$, the vertex $y_x$ is clearly not a dominating vertex.)
+Since $y_x$ lies in two $\gamma$-sets of $G$ (of cardinality $2$), Dominator can win the game in his second move.

 It is straightforward to check that in the case of corona products $G\odot H$, each of Propositions~\ref{prop:MB(G)=2} and~\ref{prop:MB'(G)=2} yields the same condition on $H$, that is, we have:

 \begin{corollary} If $G$ is a graph with $n(G)\ge 2$, then $\gmb(G\odot H) = \gmb'(G\odot H)=2$ if and only if $n(G)=2$ and $H$ has a dominating vertex. \end{corollary}